Betta Fish Temperature Requirements:

-The Origin of the Betta
+The Natural Habitat of the Betta

 Betta fish originated in South East Asia, living primarily in shallow rivers and lakes.
 They are most commonly found in Thailand, Vietnam, and Cambodia.